Baked Chinese hot wings close up

 It’s hard not to love wings.
 But some wings are better than others.
-Unfortunately, so many are fried, which is not always the healthiest option.
-There are ways around that, though.
+Unfortunately, so many are fried, which is not always the healthiest option and takes a ton of oil to make.
+But there’s a shortcut.

 That’s why my Chinese Baked Hot Wings should be on your table.
 When you bake wings the right way, they come out with a crunchy and crispy exterior while retaining perfect juiciness within.
 Just like fried, but better, because they don’t skimp on flavor but they save you tons in calories.